obi-ontology/obi-ontology.org/docs/data-string.md

 ## ISSUE: *Can we allow identifier string values in value specification?
 See: [issue 985](https://github.com/obi-ontology/obi/issues/985){:target="_blank"}*

 "Free text" string data are often not amenable to data analysis by OWL reasoning unless the values happen to be categorical (see [`categorical`](/docs/data-categorical/){:target="_blank"} data section).
 This includes strings like "20g" which haven't been parsed into their numeric and unit components.
-These can be recorded in an annotation for a given entity ICE component; OBI is currently discussing adding a `has representation` annotation to serve this purpose (see https://github.com/obi-ontology/obi/issues/985){:target="_blank"}.
+These can be recorded in an annotation for a given entity ICE component; OBI is currently discussing adding a `has representation` annotation to serve this purpose (see issue [`#985`](https://github.com/obi-ontology/obi/issues/985){:target="_blank"}).

 Textual identifiers that act as keys to unify records can be useful - these might include alphanumeric health care identifiers, postal codes, or the scientific taxonomic names of plants and animals.
 The following detail mainly pertains to validating strings that operate as keys having a particular format which should encourage data standardization.